XinyueZ/hello-rx/README.md

 ### just:

-> For single element(s), data, translate this operator into "*Just* now I input something..." .
+> For single element(s), data, translated by this operator into "*Just* now I input something..." .
 For Android-users I recommend to use ```fromArray``` instead.

 For example: